coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Configuring-Logging.md

 ![image](https://github.com/shannee-07/Apache-Solr-doc/assets/121802518/0770a6f2-402f-4f85-a505-b559168876f0)

+The configurations provided represent the hierarchy of logging levels and their associated components in the Apache Solr system.
+Each component corresponds to a specific part of the Solr codebase or functionality, and the associated log level indicates the severity of messages logged for that component.

 Directories are displayed along with their current logging levels.
 The Log Level Menu appears over these directories.
 To adjust the logging level for a specific directory, simply select it and click on the corresponding log level button.

 Here are the available log-level settings: